 Makes 4 large servings (it’s so good that a small serving just isn’t enough)

-• ½ Medium red onion
+• ½ medium red onion – Finely chopped for better mixing.

-• 4 Large handfuls of lettuce – We were lazy and used a store bought salad mixture which was baby spinach, rocket, and various other little green leaves that I couldn’t identify
+• 4 large handfuls of lettuce.
+We were lazy and used a store bought salad mixture which was baby spinach, rocket, and various other little green leaves that I couldn’t identify.

-• Caesar Dressing, to taste
+• Caesar Dressing, to taste.

-• Salt & Pepper, to taste
+• Salt & Pepper, to taste.

 Cook your bacon in a frying pan with a little oil.
 How long you cook it for depends on your preference.
 I like it crispy, my husband likes it chewy, so we cook it until slightly crispy as a compromise (that way neither of us are entirely satisfied).
 When the bacon is done to your liking, chop it up.